Poetry

 When she built her wheel-shaped web at night,

-weaving silk threads into frame lines and radials,
+spinning silk threads into frame lines and radials,

 then hung heavy from the hub with my claws.